“Allow us to introduce ourselves…”

 What has been the result of that team emphasis?
 Accountability, trust, wisdom from the “multitude of counselors” – all these and more.
 God’s pattern shown in the Bible has given Harvest City stability and growth, and for that we’re very grateful!

 Another example is our Global Focus strategy, which has us partnering with missions workers locally, nationally and internationally.
-Since this strategy was implemented in 2007, Harvest City has channeled millions of dollars into outreach efforts around the globe, not to mention all the in-person missions participation of Harvest City people.
+Since this strategy was implemented in 2007, Harvest City has channeled millions of dollars and much in-person participation of Harvest City representatives into outreach efforts around the globe, to further our charitable purpose to reach all peoples with the gospel of Jesus Christ.

 The Bible tells us God is love; whoever lives in godly love actually lives in God, and God lives in them.
 All he requires of you can be summed up in this one word, LOVE — love the Lord your God with all your heart, and love your neighbour as yourself.